WyvernTKC/cpuminer-gr-avx2/readme.txt

       --confirm-block   Enable miner to send additional data to the pool regarding sent shares.
       --temp-sensor=PATH  Set custom path to temperature sensor for the miner to use.
       --stress-test     Simple stress test using fast rotation of Ghost Rider.
+      --ecores=N        Specify exact number of E cores on Alder Lake CPU.
+Defaults to autodetect that can be inaccurate.
+      --disable-rot=LIST  Comma (,) separated number of rotations (3,10,16) to be skipped and not mined.
+For testing purposes.
   -h, --help            display this help text and exit